 How To Make Cajun Chicken Stew

-- In a skillet, heat olive oil over medium-high heat.
+- Step 1.
+In a skillet, heat olive oil over medium-high heat.
 Add chicken, Cajun seasoning, salt, and pepper.

-- Sear for 2-3 minutes until lightly browned.
+- Step 2.
+Sear for 2-3 minutes until lightly browned.

-- In the last 30 minutes of cooking, mix cornstarch with water and stir it into the stew to thicken.
+- Step 4.
+In the last 30 minutes of cooking, mix the cornstarch with water, then stir it into the stew to thicken.
 Optionally garnish with spring onion and serve hot with rice or crusty bread.

 ♨️How To Adjust The Heat Level

-- This Cajun chicken stew tastes mild to gentle heat, depending on your spice tolerance.
+This Cajun chicken stew has a mild to gentle heat level, depending on your spice tolerance.

 - The Cajun seasoning decides the heat in this recipe.